stevemcghee/words/gclb-and-gke-and-istio.md

       - 35.191.0.0/16
     - tcp:30000+N  (30004 in our case)
 - Still won’t work, as Istio hasn’t opened up the 30000+N port yet:
-  - Add that named port to istio-ingressgateway via helm values.yaml in Istio.Chart:
+  - Add that *named-port* to istio-ingressgateway via helm values.yaml in Istio.Chart:
     - `    - port: 30004`
-    - `      name: http-hello-world`
+    - `      name: http-hello-world` # the same *named-port*
     - `      nodePort: 30004`
   - `helm upgrade istio "istio-1.0.2/install/kubernetes/helm/istio" --namespace istio-system -f values.yaml -f env/prod.yaml`

-I think there were a couple other things, like needing to use the exact name of the named port (`http-hello-world`), but I forget where we did that now.
+I think there were a couple other things, like needing to use the exact name of the named-port (`http-hello-world`), but I forget where we did that now.